 - Peanut-free peanut flavor!
 Made with toasted soy, the roasty, malty flavor of Wowbutter is the closest imitation to true peanut flavor that I’ve found.

-Skyler and I adapted the Cook’s Illustrated peanut butter cookie recipe and out of the oven popped these airy, lightly nutty-tasting cookies.
-They have a looser crumb than you might expect, with just the right amount of chew, which makes them PERFECT for ice cream sandwiches.
-So get on it!
+- Thick, soft and chewy texture: These are adapted from Cook’s Illustrated peanut butter cookie recipe.
+They have an airy crumb with just the right amount of chew which makes them PERFECT for ice cream sandwiches.

 - 16 tablespoons unsalted butter softened

 - 1 cup packed light brown sugar

 - 2 large eggs

 - 3/4 teaspoon kosher salt

 - Preheat the oven to 350 degrees F. Use an electric mixer to beat the butter and sugars together in a large bowl until light and fluffy, about 3-6 minutes.
 This will help create a uniformity to your cookies once they bake.

 - Add the Wowbutter and mix until fully incorporated, about 30 seconds.
 Add in vanilla and eggs one at a time, beating until combined.

 - Sprinkle the salt, baking powder and baking soda over the wet ingredients and beat until just combined.
 Add the flour and beat on low until just combined.
 Finish mixing by hand until no floury streaks remain.